intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 # Configuration Tasks
-Nauta configuration tasks include configuring the files, proxies, and DNS servers and other configuration tasks.
+Nauta configuration tasks include configuring the proxies, and DNS servers and other configuration tasks.

 **Note:** In the examples shown, Green indicates parameter name and Blue indicates exemplary parameter value.